This post may contain affiliate links from which i can earn a commission

 It is all good!

 - Burn more fat.
-As muscle needs energy the more muscle you have the more fat you will burn.
+As muscle needs energy the more muscle mass you have the more fat you will burn.
+It’s a win win, as you muscle builds you will looked toned and fit and you will burn fat easily.

-You will improve everyday fitness, which generally makes life a little easier when, for instance, you have to lift your suitcase off the carousel at the airport after you awesome overseas trip.
+Strength training will improve your everyday fitness, which generally makes life a little easier when, for instance, you have to lift your suitcase off the carousel at the airport after you awesome overseas trip.

-Weight-bearing exercises strengthen ligaments and tendons giving joints more stability and strength.
+Strength training exercises will strengthen ligaments and tendons giving joints more stability and strength.
 This can help to maintain mobility as we get older.

-Particular types of weight exercises can improve your core strength facilitating better posture and improving balance.
+Particular types of resistance training exercises can improve your core strength facilitating better posture and improving balance.

-According to one study, less than an hour of weekly resistance exercise (compared with no resistance exercise) can mean a 29% lower risk of developing metabolic syndrome, which increases risk of heart disease, stroke and diabetes.
+According to one study, less than an hour of weekly strength training (compared with no resistance exercise) can mean a 29% lower risk of developing metabolic syndrome, which increases risk of heart disease, stroke and diabetes.

 Postmenopausal women such as myself are at risk of osteoporosis.
 Resistance with weights will help to combat that loss of bone mass and increase muscle.